ChenQiang-CN/a301_2020/notebooks/week12/level2_cartopy_writetiff.md

 ## Writing a new area_def

 Now write a new area_def following the [pyresample example](https://pyresample.readthedocs.io/en/latest/geo_def.html).
-Round the central lon/lat to (-121,40), and the extent to nice round lon/lat values.
+Round the central lon/lat to (-121,40), and the round the extent to nice round integer lon/lat values.

 ```{code-cell} ipython3
 from pyresample.geometry import AreaDefinition